Cognitive Behavioral Therapy

 Common CBT Techniques

-CBT uses a few different therapeutic approaches to treat a variety of issues.
+CBT uses a few different therapeutic approaches (also known as intervention techniques) to treat a variety of behavioral patterns.

 - Role-playing